 Digital Technologies and the MSC Website.
-The MSC website provides personalized real-time inventory availability, superior search capabilities, online bill payment, delivery tracking status, and other enhancements, including work-flow management tools.
+The MSC website provides personalized real-time inventory availability, online bill payment, delivery tracking status, and other enhancements, including work-flow management tools.
 The user-friendly search engine allows customers to find SKUs by keyword, part description, competitive part number, vendor number or brand.
 The MSC website is a key component of our strategy to reduce our customers' transaction costs and delivery time.

 Competitive Pricing.
-Customers increasingly evaluate their total cost of purchasing, using and maintaining industrial supplies and recognize that price is an important aspect of their procurement costs.
-We make sure our pricing is competitive while reflecting the value that we bring through our comprehensive services.
+Customers increasingly evaluate their total procurement cost, of which our industrial supplies are an important component.
+As a result, we strategically adjust our customer pricing to maintain competitiveness, while capturing the value of our comprehensive services.